Excidion/reproML/docs/structure.md

     The reason behind this that dvc wants to push your data, just as git pushes your code.
     By default, no remote data storage is configured and therefore dvc complains.

-    To fix this use the [dvc add](https://dvc.org/doc/command-reference/remote/add#remote-add) command:
+    To fix this use the [this command](https://dvc.org/doc/command-reference/remote/add#remote-add):
     `dvc remote add -d <remote name> <remote url>`
     You can use a number of [remote storage backends](https://dvc.org/doc/command-reference/remote/add#supported-storage-types).